Borrowed Car Accident: Who’s Liable & Next Steps (2025)

 What Happens in a Borrowed Car Accident With No Insurance?

 If you borrow someone else’s car and don’t have car insurance yourself, you should make sure that the car owner has liability insurance.
-If you cause an accident and neither you nor the car owner have insurance, the injured person may file a car accident lawsuit against you.
+If you cause an accident and neither you nor the car owner has insurance, the injured person may file a car accident lawsuit against you.

 If this happens, you should consult an attorney as soon as possible.
 If the other party wins a lawsuit against you, you could potentially be liable for thousands of dollars in damages.